The 10 Senate seats most likely to flip in 2018

 Rep. Jacky Rosen, meanwhile, lies ahead in the general election, ready to seize on a favorable environment for Democrats in a state that Hillary Clinton won in 2016, and where Heller barely won -- and did it with less than 50% of the vote -- in 2012.

-Heller's gymnastics on health care helped earn him the top spot in our initial rankings.
-He's still there as the calendar flips to 2018.
+Heller's gymnastics on health care helped earn Nevada the top spot in our initial rankings.
+It only drops because of an even messier and more damaging Republican primary in Arizona.

 3. Missouri